Sunday, November 27, 2016

 Sanskrit (Francisco 1964: 12-13)

-Why so many Different versions?
+Why so many Different versions of Bakunawa?

 The existence of multiple versions of the Bakunawa story in the Philippines can be attributed to several factors: